MEET YOUR ALLERGIST

 If you feel like you’re always getting sick, with a cough or head congestion, it’s time to see an allergist.
 Often, the manifestations of asthma or sensitivities build up slowly over time.

-Sensitivity sufferers may turn out to be used to frequent indications such as sneezing, nasal congestion or wheezing.
-With the assistance of an allergist, these manifestations typically can be prevented or controlled with major improvement in value of life.
+Sensitivity sufferers may be used to frequent indications such as sneezing, nasal congestion or wheezing.
+With the assistance of an allergist, these manifestations typically can be prevented or controlled with a significant improvement in the value of life.

-Effectively controlling asthma and sensitivities require planning, skill and patience.
-The allergist, with his or her specialized training can develop a treatment plan for an individual condition.
+Effectively controlling asthma and sensitivities requires planning, skill and patience.
+With specialised training, the allergist can develop a treatment plan for an individual condition.
 The goal will be to enable you to lead a life that is as normal and free from manifestations as possible.

 Allergy testing.
 The allergist will usually perform tests to determine what allergens are involved.

 Prevention education.
 The most effective approach to treating asthma or sensitivities is to avoid the factors that trigger the condition in the first place.
-Even when it is not possible to completely avoid allergens, an allergist can help you decrease exposure to allergens.
+Even when it is impossible to avoid allergens altogether, an allergist can help you decrease exposure to them.

 Medication prescriptions.
-A number of new and effective medications are available to treat both asthma and sensitivities.
+Several new and effective medications are available to treat both asthma and sensitivities.

 Immunotherapy can be given as allergy shots or sublingual tablets.